Semantic Filtering and Source Coding in Distributed Wireless Monitoring Systems: Simulation Results

 \subsection{Results and Discussion}

 Figure~\ref{fig:res1} shows the objective function $\mathcal{J}_{\rm SoI}^{(k,m)}$ versus the input rate $\lambda_k$ and the number of selected realizations $l_k^{(m)}$ at the $k$-th sensor connected to the $m$-th MM.
 We observe that there is an optimal size of selected realizations for any input rate, which maximizes the SoI over the network.
 Otherwise stated, every random size of the selected realization set requires a specific input rate to maximize the SoI at the link level.
 However, the SoI saturates for large sizes of realization sets and high arrival rates.
 The convergence of the SoI to its maximum value with an optimal value of $l_k^{(m)} \leq n_k$ implies that the most valuable status packets can be efficiently transferred with a lower channel load.
 Considering the three defined forms of the utility function in \eqref{sec5:eq3}, the EUT and RUT offer the highest and lowest transferred SoI, respectively.
 Likewise, one can plot the SoI objective function versus the arrival rate and the size of the realization set for a system employing adaptive-length filtering, reaching to similar conclusions as in Figure~\ref{fig:res1}.
-Optimal values of $l_k^{(m)}$ based on different input rates are shown in Table~\ref{tab:tab4} for fixed- and adaptive-length filtering under all three utility forms.
-Increasing the input rate results in smaller selection size to compensate a high blockage rate.

 Figure~\ref{fig:res2BB}, a two-dimensional depiction of Figure~\ref{fig:res1} for the EUT case, shows the objective function $\mathcal{J}_{\rm SoI}^{(k,m)}$ versus the selection size $l_k^{(m)}$ for different values of $\lambda_k^{(m)}$.
-Expectedly, higher arrival rates lead to smaller sets of selected realizations, as fewer packets are selected to avoid a high blockage rate, whereas for low arrival rates, a large number of packets can pass the filter to harness high lateness.
+Expectedly, higher arrival rates lead to smaller sets of selected realizations, as fewer packets are selected to avoid a high blockage rate, whereas, for low arrival rates, a large number of packets can pass the filter to harness high lateness.

+Besides, the performance of the proposed semantic coding is compared with those of \emph{Shannon-Fano} and \emph{Huffman} coding in Figure~\ref{fig:res1R} for the RUT case.
+It is shown that the optimal real-valued codeword lengths derived herein result in higher SoI compared to the other coding schemes.
+Moreover, as the size of the realization or selection set increases, the performance gap increases.
+The reason is that the value of observations and the timeliness of the system are not taken into account in either Shannon-Fano or Huffman coding.

 Initializing the arrival rate from $10^{-1}$ to $10^2$ and finding optimal values for $l_k^{(m)}$, we assess the performance of the proposed semantics-aware filtering techniques.
 For that, Figure~\ref{fig:res2} depicts the sum SoI objective function $\mathcal{J}_{{\rm SoI}} \coloneqq \sum_{m=1}^{M} \sum_{k \in \mathcal{K}(m)} \mathcal{J}_{{\rm SoI}}^{(k,m)}$ versus input rate $\lambda_1=...=\lambda_K=\lambda_k$ for the fixed-length, adaptive-length, and an asymptotic variant of adaptive-length with $l_k^{(k)}=n_k$, $\forall k$.
 We see that the asymptotic adaptive-length method outperforms the fixed-length one for low arrival rates.
 However, the performance of the asymptotic adaptive-length filtering decreases with increasing the arrival rate.
 The performance of the fixed-length filtering gradually improves by increasing the input rate since the size of admitted packets shrinks to lower the blockage rate.
 Thanks to its flexibility, adaptive-length filtering outperforms its asymptotic variant and fixed-length filtering for any arrival rate.